-Nice example of the first edition of Johnson's Military map of the United States.
+A nice example of the first edition of Johnson's Military map of the United States.

-The map is colored by military divisions, with 9 insets of Baltimore, Washington DC, Hampton Roads, Charleston, Savannah River, Key West, Pensacola, Mobile Bay and New Orleans.
+The map is colored by military divisions, with 9 insets of Baltimore, Washington DC, Hampton Roads, Charleston, Savannah River, Key West, Pensacola, Mobile Bay, and New Orleans.
 Massive Dakota Territory includes all of Montana and Wyoming.

-A nice example of this fabulous Civil War Map.
+A fabulous Civil War map.